hussrizk56/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

 For this week's assignment we were to create a website for a simple work day calendar by hour.
 The application used HTML, CSS, JS powered by jQuery.
+You can block off time for your calendar for items to do.
+Time that has passed is in grey present is in green and red

 ## Steps Taken: